1.The Platinum Card from American Express

 Frequently Asked Questions

-Eligibility requirements may vary by card issuer but typically include being at least 18 years old, having a good credit score, and meeting income criteria.
-It's advisable to check the specific terms when applying for a card.
+Eligibility requirements for restaurant credit cards typically include being at least 18 years old, having a good credit score, and meeting minimum income thresholds.
+Each card may have specific criteria, so it's essential to check the details before applying.